A circular walk from Milovaig to Oisgill Bay, via An Ceannaich, returning from Waterstein. (7 miles, 4-5 hours).

 There are three ways you can go from here: Either: a) follow the stream downhill to Oisgill Bay and join up with the coastguard hut walk, b) follow the ridge along Druim nan-Sgarbh until you meet up with the road, or c) follow the dyke directly back across the moor to Milovaig.

-There were two otters feeding and playing together off the skerries in Loch Pooltiel at 1:30pm that came ashore onto the skerries.
+There were two otters on the skerries in Loch Pooltiel at 11:30am that worked their way across to the white beach at Upper Milovaig by 12:50pm.